mobarski/fabris/readme.rst

-  dyn X   (--)      declare word X as dynamic, that can change at the runtime        yes ref X   (--r)     put reference to word X on the stack                             yes as X    (r--)     redefine dynamic word X as code reference r                      yes in X... (--)      define names of input parameters                                 yes out X   (--)      define number of output parameters                               yes
+  dyn X   (--)      declare word X as dynamic, that can change at the runtime        yes ref X   (--r)     put reference to word X on the stack                             yes as X    (r--)     redefine dynamic word X as code reference r                      yes in X... (--)      define names of input parameters, set input register             yes out X   (--)      define number of output parameters                               yes
   ======= ========= ================================================================ =====

 Other
 -----